top of page

 without overwhelming them.

-To grow.
+They grow.

-They should be allowed to discover themselves.
+They should be able to discover themselves.

 Eden is a place